R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/troubleshoot.md

 The masterserver needs to request your gameserver for it to be authentified and registered.
 This error means that masterserver can't access your server's tcp port.

-It can come from many reasons, but you can narrow them down using [Port scanning tools](#check-if-a-tcp-port-is-open).
+It can come from many reasons, but you can narrow them down by checking if your server is reacheable from the outside.

+## Check if server is reachable

+One can check if the server is reachable using their browser.

+example : `http://{server_ip}:{server_tcp_port}/verify` should answer you `I am a northstar server!`

+Your server **must** be running while you check if the port is open.

-## If a scan on your external IP is successfull
+## If server is reacheable using external IP

 #### Your GameServer is out of date